torch/torch7/doc/tester.md

 <a name="torch.Tester.add"></a>
 ### add(f, 'name') ###

-Add `f`, either a test function or a table of test functions, to the tester.
+Adds `f`, either a test function or a table of test functions, to the tester.

 If `f` is a function then names should be unique.
 There are a couple of special values for `name`: if it is `_setUp` or `_tearDown`, then the function will be